MicrobiologyETHZ/mbarq/docs/mapping.md

   -tn, --transposon STR         transposon construct structure, consisting of the following:
                                   1. barcode length, written as B[# of nt], eg. B17
                                   2. conserved sequence motif, usually part of transposons inverted repeat (IR), eg. GTGTATAAGAGACAG
-                                  3. if there are extra nucleotides between barcode and conserved sequence motif, indicate with N[# of nt], eg. N13 The default represents the following construct:
+                                  3. if there are extra nucleotides between the barcode and conserved sequence motif, indicate with N[# of nt], eg. N13 The default represents the following construct:
                                ----------------------------------------------------------------------------